Driving Iceland’s Golden Circle: My Recommended Route

 In short, you can easily drive the Golden Circle as a day trip from Reykjavík, and get back to town in time for dinner.
 Alternatively, you can take your time and stretch it out over two days if you’d prefer.

-The total drive time from Reykjavík to the three main attractions and back to Reykjavík is just about 3.5 hours.
-That said, you’ll need to account for the time spent at each stop as well as any additional stops you’d like to make along the way.
+The total drive time from Reykjavík to the three main attractions and back is just about 3.5 hours.
+That said, you’ll need to account for the time spent at each stop, which can add up to a good portion of your day.

 We’d recommend allocating between 6-10 hours for this route so you don’t feel too rushed.